Hamvir/Computation_Projects/SVM/README.md

 We can also check dual function value = primal function value thus satisfying strong duality.

+I have also uploaded a pdf file decribing how dual function is derived from primal function you can check that for further info.

 ## How to use:
 >Download the py file.